Tencent/tdesign-common/docs/web/api/list.en-US.md

 ### Stripe Style List

-When the list content is abundant, set `stripe` to make it easier for users to obtain information
+When the list content is abundant, set `stripe` to make it easier for users to obtain information.

 {{ stripe }}

 ### Asynchronous Load List

-When data needs to be loaded and displayed through a secondary request, you can handle the related logic through `asyncLoading` API
+When data needs to be loaded and displayed through a secondary request, you can handle the related logic through `asyncLoading` API.

 {{ loading }}